Available on all Cloud plans.

 Filters

 Filters help you narrow down result in your data tables to find specific information quickly.
-You can access filters in two ways:
+You can access filters in two ways:- Click “Add filters” in the top-left of any table.

 - Use the keyboard shortcut